Back to Forests

 • Do people have dignity, or are we just useful machines?

-They’re the questions underneath everything else.
+These are not lesser questions.
+They are the questions underneath everything else.

-It cannot tell you where it should go—or whether it’s okay to use it as a weapon.
+Science can help you build a rocket.
+It cannot tell you where it should go, or whether it is righteous to use it as a weapon.

+Science can optimize a social media algorithm.
 It cannot tell you whether using it to addict people is evil.

 We need more than data.
+We need truthful interpretation.

-The Method Is Powerful—But It Isn’t Enough
+The Method Is Powerful, But It Isn’t Enough

-This isn’t an argument against science.
+To be clear: this is not an argument against science.

-But it needs a framework to make sense of what it finds.
+Science is a tool.
+A remarkable one.
+But it needs a truer story to make sense of what it finds.

 Final Word: Don’t Settle for a Smaller World

-So here’s the invitation:
+So here is the invitation:

 Naturalism Series